galacticcouncil/hydration-docs/docs/start_validating.md

 *Network* > *Staking* > *Staking overview*

 This tab provides an overview of all active validators connected to the network.
-At the top, there is an indication of the number of available validator slots, as well as the number of nodes that have signaled their intention to be a validator.
-You can check that your node is in the waiting queue by clicking on the _Waiting_ tab.
+At the top, there is an indication of the amount of validator slots available, as well as the number of nodes that have signaled their intention to be a validator.
+You can confirm whether your node is in the waiting queue by clicking on the _Waiting_ tab.

 Your validator node will remain in the waiting queue until it has been selected to be included in the validator set.
-The validator set is updated every era and new nodes are included provided there are empty slots.
+The validator set is updated every era which allows for new nodes to be included, provided there are empty slots.

 <div style={{textAlign: 'center'}}>
   <img src={useBaseUrl('/validator-guide/validate-3.png')} />
 </div>

+Thank you for supporting HydraDX by becoming a Snakenet validator! 🎉